Venezuela May Become The 9th Nation To Undergo A Successful Coup Since 2010

 Niger (2010)

 In February 2010, soldiers from a nearby military base stormed into the city, as BBC News reported at the time.
-Eventually, Tandja was kidnapped and placed in prison, and was released months later, after a new government had been installed.
+Eventually, Tandja was kidnapped and placed in prison and was released months later, after a new government had been installed.

 Within a week of the coup, the new government had consolidated its power and life in Niger largely returned to normal.
-Only ten people are believed to have died in the coup.
+Only 10 people are believed to have died in the coup.

 On this day in history, 4 August 2009, Nigeriens went to the polls to vote in a constitutional referendum to extend President Mamadou Tandja's long rule despite an opposition boycott.
 Tandja won the vote by a landslide. ???????? #WestAfrica #Niger #History pic.twitter.com/XDK7kKFayW